The Best Brown Trout Flies and Patterns

 I generally retrieve this pattern with quick strips, but you should experiment.
 Sometimes the trout will take the fly as it falls, and sometimes as its accelerating.

 Sizes 4-10 are ideal, depending upon the size of fish you’re chasing.
-You can get a nice assortment here.
+You can get a nice assortment on this page at Amazon.

 Here’s another streamer that many fly fishers would take over all others if forced to choose.
 It was originally tied in Minnesota to imitate sculpin, and is now used around the world as a general minnow imitation.